Massive power breakdown hits the country; Restoration underway

 Twitter users were also quick to report the cities and towns that were hit by the outage Almost all major cities seemed to be without any power.

-However afte around a two-hour nation-wide massive power outage, electricity supply was gradually restored, with the Capital Islamabad the first city to be back on line.
+However after around a two-hour nation-wide massive power outage, electricity supply was gradually restored, with the Capital Islamabad the first city to be back on line.
+Later other cities were energized.

 Minister for Energy Omer Ayub said three units of Tarbella were back to work, along with those at Warsak and gradually all powerhouses and grid stations would be put on line.